-I am in the early stages of planning to build a pico-observatory for my imaging gear.
-My aim is to make it as small as possible in order to save cost and also to make it easy to build and maintain.
-There are a number of rough guides to building micro-observatories and pico-observatories on the web, but one key consideration seems to be glossed over in all of them.
+When planning to build a small observatory for my imaging gear, my aim was to make it as small as possible in order to save cost and also to make it easy to build and maintain.
+There are a number of rough guides to building small observatories on the web, but one key consideration seems to be glossed over in all of them.
 That is how to determine the space needed for the scope and German Equatorial Mount (GEM) to operate without colliding with the floor, walls or roof of the observatory.

-As we will see, the calculations are relatively straightforward, but the slightly counter-intuitive nature of GEMs makes it tricky to figure them out from first principles.
-Following this guide, you can work it all out with a tape measure, paper and pencil and some string (option) in a couple of minutes flat.
-Read on for the solution.
+As we will see, the calculations are relatively straightforward, but the slightly counter-intuitive nature of GEMs makes it less than obvious to figure them out from first principles.
+Following this guide, you can work it all out with a tape measure, paper and pencil and some string in a couple of minutes flat.

 In my case I am aiming to build an observatory purely for imaging purposes.
 I will operate it remotely and so I want to make it as small as physically possible whilst leaving sufficient room for the equipment.
 The pier will be cast from concrete and so I need to get things right first time.

-As you no doubt realise, a GEM points the telescope by rotating it around two axes; the Right Ascension Axis (RA), shown in purple in the diagram below, and the Declination Axis (Dec) shown in blue.
+As you no doubt realise, a GEM points the telescope by rotating it around two axes; the Right Ascension Axis (RA), shown in purple in the diagram, and the Declination Axis (Dec) shown in blue.

 This means that the telescope has two degrees of freedom (movement around the RA axis and movement around the Dec Axis).
 The furthest point our equipment can reach must lie on the surface of a sphere with its centre where these two axes intersect (the meeting point of the blue and purple dashed lines above).

 This is common sense of course, since the purpose of the mount is to track stars as they move across the celestial sphere.
 That said, the furthest point our equipment reaches is not necessarily the front of the scope!